Working in partnership with NHS Supply Chain to protect lone workers

 It is vital to train lone workers about their health and safety.
-Appropriate conflict resolution training helps in identifying, preventing, managing, and de-escalating potentially violent situations.
-Training needs to include how to dynamically assess risks so lone workers can respond to clinically related challenging behaviour.
+Employers can provide appropriate conflict resolution training to helps identify, prevent, manage, and de-escalate potentially violent situations and clinically related challenging behaviour.

 There are useful resources for lone workers in the health and care sector.
-As well as general advice from the Health and Safety Executive, it’s worth referring to the NHS’s Standards for Providers to understand the importance of health and safety in the sector.
+As well as general advice from the Health and Safety Executive, it’s worth referring to the NHS Standard Contract to understand the importance of health and safety in the sector.

 The Royal College of Nursing (RCN) has produced comprehensive guidance providing resources and tools to assist nursing staff who work alone.